ojilles/jilles.net/_posts/2007-10-05-iphone-and-ipod-touch-why-the-negative-responses-feature-requests.md

 Jobs to present, due to how he engages you (even if you're watching the recordings) as well as the paradox of the casual Steve with overall slickness of the presentation and the products.
 But more importantly, I love Apple products.
-By now I own a black MacBook, 3 iPods and an Airport Extreme. (<span style="font-family:serif;">✓</span> Apple Fanboy... sorry)
+By now I own a black Mac Book, 3 iPod's and an Airport Extreme. (<span style="font-family:serif;">✓</span> Apple Fan boy... sorry)

-Both the iPhone as well as the iPod Touch were greeted with a lot of enthausiasm and hype.
+Both the iPhone as well as the iPod Touch were greeted with a lot of enthusiasm and hype.
 In my mind, rightfully so, since they are great devices for their intent and above that superbly designed.
 However, as of late, I have seen more and more negative responses on the net primarily due to Apple restricting the platform both devices provide: Apple started to lock down the